 For employees who are joining a new workplace and culture, this will be of great benefit to them.
 Rather than having to feel their way through and potentially make mistakes, they can be informed from the outset.
 It also provides a forum for new starts to share some information about their own cultural background.

-How Does Intercultural Communication Affect Diversity In The Workplace?
+How Does Intercultural Communication Affect Diversity in the Workplace?

 When an organization is utilizing strong intercultural communication practices, diversity in the workplace is nurtured and given the opportunity to thrive.
 Team members from different cultural backgrounds and with different cultural values feel included and understood and feel like their viewpoints are being taken into account.